radcli14/cs193p/README.md

 - Number formating in the `Text` object, for example to show the sign of the number
 - Using `Color.clear` as a placeholder for when a view has either not showed up yet, or been removed from a container, to make sure the space remains occupied

+## Emoji Art

+- Using back quotes around a reserved keyword when I want to use it anyway, for example, extending `Emoji.Position` with a function `.in`
+- Using `Self` in a static let of a struct to create an instance of its own type
+- Using `.draggable` and `.dropDestination` modifiers to enable drag and drop